Polling vs Webhook

 Receiving a webhook

-Instead of polling you can request a webhook callback is sent to your server with details of the transfer when it either completes or fails.
+Instead of polling you can request a webhook callback.
+The callback notifications is sent to your server with details of the transfer when it either completes or fails.
 To receive a webhook you add the following to the root level of the JSON render request:

 https://my-server.com/webhook.php is your own URL and webhook receiving script, or subscriber.

-The webhook body POSTed tou your server will look like:
+The webhook body POSTed to your server will look like:

 Note that the